bradenbest/tty-banner/README.md

 How it works
 -
-Every char is 4 x 5 "cells", the fourth column being reserved for kerning purposes.
+Every char is 4 x 5 `cells`, the fourth column being reserved for kerning purposes.
 Padding, if you will.

 For example, an L would look like this: